Celebrate National Burger Day with 10 Best Burgers in Dublin

 Soma Burger

-At SoMa you’ll find shoehorned into the food mezzanine alongside Burger King and KFC in Liffey Valley.
+At SoMa, you’ll find shoehorned into the food mezzanine alongside Burger King and KFC in Liffey Valley.
 Expect a fairly straightforward take on the American classic here, but the execution is really good.
-Take a decent brioche bun, don’t smash the patty together, add melty cheese gherkin, tomato and lettuce are optional.
-The Classic burger is Brioche bun, signature sauce, tomato, lettuce, gherkin, onion costing €9.25
+Take a decent brioche bun, don’t smash the patty together, and add melty cheese gherkin, tomato and lettuce are optional.
+The Classic burger is a Brioche bun, signature sauce, tomato, lettuce, gherkin, and onion costing €9.25

 8. Super Miss Sue